scopatz/scipy_proceedings_2012/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 =====================================
 After creating a project directory, the simulation source files must be assembled using the flmake setup command.
 This is analogous to executing the traditional setup script.
-For example, to run the classic Sedov problem:
+For example, to run the classic Sedov problem [SEDOV]_:

 .. raw:: latex